 This must be done 6 days before the day of the hearing.

-3. Court Hearing & Judgment
+3. Court Hearing & Final Judgment

 4. Writ of Possession

 For further help, consider hiring expert legal services or an experienced property management company.
 Property managers can help you with everything from placing tenants in your unit, to lease agreements, to the eviction process and court costs.